 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Cnahamish County The Homeless Strategy in the Strategic Plan is consistent with Continuum of Care goals.
-In Continuum of Care Snohomish County, addition, the Priority Needs and Goals in the Strategic Plan related to homeless and at-risk WA persons are consistent with Continuum of Care goals.
-HART Report and Five- Snohomish County, Both plans address affordable housing issues related to high cost of housing, the lack of Year Action Plan WA existing units and the need for additional units of affordable housing.
-Analysis of Improdiments Cook annick County Several affordable housing and non-housing community development goals in the Strategic Analysis of Impediments Snohomish County, Plan will help meet recommended goals in the Snohomish County Consortium's Analysis of to Fair Housing Choice WA Impediments to Fair Housing Choice.
+Continuum of Care Snohomish The Homeless Strategy in the Strategic Plan is County consistent with Continuum of Care goals.
+In addition, the Priority Needs and Goals in the Strategic Plan related to homeless and at-risk persons are consistent with Continuum of Care goals.
+Comprehensive Plan Snohomish Both plans support a diversity of housing options to County meet a variety of needs and to provide housing opportunities for all segments of the population.
+Housing Affordability Snohomish Both plans address affordable housing issues related Regional Task Force (HART) County to high cost of housing, lack of existing units and the Report and Five-Year need for additional units of affordable housing and Action Plan development of strategies to address the need.
+Analysis of Impediments to Snohomish Several affordable housing and non-housing Fair Housing Choice County community development goals in the Strategic Plan will assist the County in meeting fair housing requirements.